oneclick/rubyinstaller2/docs/_posts/2017-04-12-rubyinstaller-2.4.1-1-released.md

 ---
 layout: post
-title:  "RubyInstaller-2.4.1-1 released"
+title:  "RubyInstaller 2.4.1-1 released"
 date:   2017-04-12 19:16:07 +0200
 author: Lars Kanis
 ---
-RubyInstaller-2.4 for Windows has been finally released!
+RubyInstaller 2.4 for Windows has been finally released!

 It is based on the [MSYS2](https://msys2.org/) [toolchain](https://github.com/Alexpux/MINGW-packages) now, and the build scripts are rewritten from the scratch.
 Therefore the github repository has changed - it is now [RubyInstaller2](https://github.com/oneclick/rubyinstaller2).